gabewiss/DEM_map_code/README.md

 # DEM_map_code
-General order of creating maps from DEM: hillshades, colors etc., using D. Shean code
+General order of creating maps from DEMs using D. Shean code